 - Be aware that testing for travel cannot be done through the NHS, and be sure to seek a test from a private provider that tests for travel specifically.

 How much does the test cost?

-Some countries, such as Italy and Dubai, offer free PCR tests on arrival.
+Some countries offer free PCR tests on arrival, so check in advance whether this applies in your destination.
 However, you’ll need to quarantine until you get results.
 If you test positive, this means spending most (or all) of your trip in self-isolation, which may not be practical if you’re travelling for work.

 How long do the results take?